 Children's Play Area

 Three children's play areas at MSP make traveling with children a little easier.
-The play areas – on Concourse C and Baggage Claim at Terminal 1-Lindbergh, and inside security at Terminal 2-Humphrey – were custom-made by a local company, Blue Rhino Studio, and funded by the Airport Foundation MSP.
+The play areas – on Concourse C at Terminal 1, and inside security at Terminal 2 – were custom-made by a local company, Blue Rhino Studio, and funded by the Airport Foundation MSP.

 Each of the play areas features a mock airplane, air traffic control tower with slides, and adult seating areas –some with electrical outlets close by.
 A statue of Snoopy, whose creator was a native of Minnesota, at the entrance to the Terminal 1, Concourse C play area provides a perfect photo opportunity for families.
 The pay-kiddie rides are also popular at Terminal 1.
 Other items, including a giant-size suitcase at the Terminal 2, were designed as educational tools for kids and their parents.

 Admission is free for all airport visitors and their children.

 Currently MSP Airport offers three lactation centers at Terminal 1 - near Gate F2, above the entrance to Concourse E on the mezzanine level and near Gate C13.
 There's also a center at Terminal 2 between Gates H10 and H11.

 These secure, sanitary rooms feature a deep sink for cleaning equipment, easily accessible electrical outlets, soft lighting, artwork and comfortable seating.